dulvui/simondalvai.org/src/content/blog/css-only-darkmode.md

 @media (prefers-color-scheme: light)
 ```

-And with this little scss and the media query you can set the background and font color of the whole body of your html.
+And with this little scss and media query you can set dynamically the background and font color of the whole body of your html.
 ```scss
 $background-color-light: #FDF6E3;
 $background-color-dark: #002b36;